mabrek/mabrek.github.io/_drafts/kafka-parquet-timeseries.md

     val configuration = new Configuration
     GroupWriteSupport.setSchema(schema, configuration)
     val gf = new SimpleGroupFactory(schema)
-    val outFile = new Path(targetFolder,
+    val outFile = new Path("data-file.parquet")
-          s"$topic-$partition-$offset-$nextOffset.parquet")
     val writer = new ParquetWriter[Group](outFile,
-        new GroupWriteSupport, GZIP, DEFAULT_BLOCK_SIZE,
+        new GroupWriteSupport, UNCOMPRESSED, DEFAULT_BLOCK_SIZE,
         DEFAULT_PAGE_SIZE, 512, true, false, PARQUET_2_0,
         configuration)

-For each unique timestamp row (called group in Parquet) is added.
-It contains values for all metrics at that time:
+For each unique timestamp a row (called group in Parquet) is added which contains values for all metrics (columns) at that time:

     for (timestamp <- timestamps) {
         val group = gf.newGroup().append("timestamp", timestamp)